ReflectsLight/quran-json/README.md

 ## About

-This repository contains the holy book, The Qur'an, in its original Arabic and as translations in English, Farsi, and Portuguese.
+This repository contains the holy book, The Quran, in its original Arabic and as translations in English, Farsi, and Portuguese.
 The contents are made available in JSON, and SQL.
 The SQL can be imported to create a database that contains The Quran.